telepace/nexus/README.md

 - Jest and React Testing Library for testing
 - Playwright for End-to-End testing
 - pnpm for package management

+### Browser Extension
+- Plasmo framework for browser extension development
+- React with TypeScript for UI components
+- Chrome storage API for data persistence
+- Content scripts for webpage integration

 ### DevOps & Tools
 - GitHub Actions for CI/CD